The Triple D Winter race is a winter endurance trail event that traverses Dubuque County Iowa in the dead of winter by bike, ski or foot.

 What makes this race different from other marathon and ultra-marathon distance races?
 Well, it’s in the WINTER for one!
 Winter racing isn’t about being fast or in shape; it’s about mental toughness and fortitude.
 Your number one goal is to simply finish!
 If you approach Triple D with that in mind it is an incredibly fun event.

 Who participates in Triple D?
-The race draws nearly 200 competitors representing a complete cross-section of individuals from current and pro racers (even a former Tour de France bike racer), top US cross country skiers to local recreational enthusiasts and top ultra-marathon runners.
-There are even a couple former Iditarod trail racers who compete in Triple D. The race has drawn racers from all over including Florida, New York, Kentucky, Missouri, California, Colorado, Minnesota, Wisconsin, Illinois, Iowa; and internationally from Mexico, Canada, Belgium, and Spain.
+The race draws nearly 300 competitors representing a complete cross-section of individuals from former and current pro racers (even a former Tour de France bike racer), top US cross country skiers to local recreational enthusiasts and top ultra-marathon runners.
+There are even a quite a few Iditarod trail racers who compete in Triple D. The race has drawn racers from all over including Florida, New York, Kentucky, Missouri, California, Colorado, Minnesota, Wisconsin, Illinois, Iowa; and internationally from Mexico, Canada, Belgium, and Spain.

 Where does the race take place?
-The runners and skiers are bused in style to their start in Dyersville and Farley and finish at the Handlebar in Durango Iowa and Eichmann’s in Sageville.
-The majority of this race is downhill on the groomed Heritage Trail (Rails to Trails system).
-The bikers start their doomed journey on Alaskan style single track snowmobile trail (private club trails) in Dubuque to the historic railroad town of Graf where they then travel on Heritage trail to Dyersville the halfway check-point then turn back towards Durango for a 26 mile easy downhill section!
+The runners and skiers are are sometimes bused in style to their start in Dyersville and Farley and finish at the Handlebar in Durango Iowa and Eichmann’s in Sageville.
+In 2016 the foot and ski racers will all start at the Handlebar in Durango.
+The majority of this race is on the groomed Heritage Trail (Rails to Trails system).
+The bikers start their doomed journey on Alaskan style single track snowmobile trail (private club trails) in Dubuque to the historic railroad town of Graf where they then travel on the sometimes groomed Heritage trail to Dyersville the halfway check-point then turn back towards Durango for a 26 mile easy downhill section!
 Then for one of the most challenging sections the bikers will finish their last 10 miles climbing back up towards the finish on single track snowmobile trails to the finish (the bike route is altered slightly every year due to trail conditions and weather).

 Is the race supported?
 NO!
-While we have lots of volunteers helping and monitoring the race, all racers are to be SELF supported and are not allowed to receive outside help (other than verbal encouragement).
+While we have lots of volunteers helping and monitoring the race, all racers are to be "SELF-supported" and are not allowed to receive outside help (other than verbal encouragement).
 Racers will need to carry any extra clothing, food, hydration, etc. that will allow them to finish the event.
 Racers are allowed to purchase items along the race at local establishments (nearest are about a mile off the trail).
 We have a number of Sag Vehicles to retrieve racers if they cannot continue.
 Racers may receive help from other racers.
-The Marathon racers have their one and only heated and supported food station at mile 22 (Durango Handlebar).
-In addition the Ultra marathon racers will have a second food station at mile 26.2 where they can drop from ultra and still receive a finish time for completing the Marathon race.
+The Marathon racers and Ultra marathon racers will usally have at least one and sometimes two food stations depending on the route.
+In addition the ultra racers can always stop their race at mile 26.2 where they can drop from ultra and still receive a finish time for completing the Marathon race.

 How long does the race take?
 Is there a time cut off?
 Review the times from prior years... we recommend that racers either finish or sag so that they are back at the event center by 9:30 pm (10 at the latest (12 hours of racing).
 The top runners and skiers will finish the Marathon distance in about 3.5 hours!
-The record bike time is right under 6 hours.
+The record bike time is right under 6 hours (one year was so difficult that racers only progressed slightly further than 40 miles after 12 hours, yup no bikers finished that year!

 What are the distances?
-The runners and skiers will compete for overall placement in 3 distances (Half Marathon, Marathon and a 50km Ultra Marathon).
-The only distance option for the bikers is an incredibly challenging ultra-marathon ride/slog of +100km (67 horrific miles).
+The runners and skiers will compete for overall placement in 4 distances (5k [new for 2016], Half Marathon, Marathon and a 50km Ultra Marathon).
+The only distance option for the bikers is an incredibly challenging ultra-marathon ride/slog of +108 km (67 horrific miles).
 Bikers: remember even though you know you (and possibly everyone) may not finish, ultimate overall placement is determined by who traveled the furthest distance on the official race route (with credit given for those who self-sag back to either the Durango bar [free food and beer] or the event headquarters).
 Also, at any time biker racers may drop to the Poker tour and complete for the $300+ cash in that event.

 I want to find out more where should I go?
 Read the posts and links on this blog, Facebook should be checked often as it is updated weekly and more than weekly as we approach race day.
 You can also, view the prior year results for links to some of the racers blogs, search the internet.
 Also, you can give our race directory Lance a call at (563) 543-2784 or email him at Lance dot Andre @ hotmail.com